nemonik/hands-on-DevOps/readme.md

 For Agile, solutions evolve through collaboration between self-organizing, cross-functional teams utilizing the appropriate practices for their context.

-Again, in DevOps everyone is developing software, so it is my view DevOps builds on Agile.
+Again, in DevOps, everyone is developing software, so it is my view DevOps builds on Agile.

 ## 6.6.
 How do they differ?

-While Agile Software Development encourages collaboration between cross-functional teams, the focus in DevOps is on, but not limited to, the inclusion of
+While Agile Software Development encourages collaboration between cross-functional teams, collaboration is a primary focus in DevOps  including, but not limiting

 - analysis,
 - design,